Wave, Particle, or a Third Possibility?: The Harmonic Oscillator -- An Example of Dynamic, Operator-Free Quantization

-In standard quantum theory the harmonic oscillator provides a simple example of a bound-state system with a discrete set of allowed energy levels.
+In standard quantum mechanics the harmonic oscillator provides a simple example of a bound-state system with a discrete set of allowed energy levels.
 In the theory of discrete extension these same energy levels can be determined without recourse to the operator formalism of the standard theory.
 The analysis below shows that quantization of an oscillator's action increments and energy levels can be achieved within a mathematical structure similar to that of Newtonian mechanics.
 Specifically, it will be seen that the action generated by an oscillator remains nearly constant as the oscillator's energy is increased except at energy values equal to the eigenvalues of the standard theory.
 At these special values the action in a full cycle of the oscillator rises abruptly by an amount $h$ from a lower to a higher plateau.
+Therefore, judged on the basis of its ability to generate action, the oscillator's behavior is nearly constant for all energies on any given plateau.

 Let the mass, spring constant, and energy of the oscillator be $m$, $k$, and $E$ respectively, and let $\omega_{N}^{} = \sqrt{k/m}$ be the angular frequency of the corresponding Newtonian oscillator.
 The Newtonian period is $\tau_{N}^{} = 2\pi/\omega_{N}^{}$.
-It will be seen that in the theory of discrete extension the angular frequency, $\omega$, of the oscillator depends not only on $k$ and $m$, but also on $E$ and on the clustor's level of quantum activation.
+It will be seen that in the theory of discrete extension the angular frequency, $\omega$, of the oscillator depends not only on $k$ and $m$, but also on $E$ and on the DEO's level of quantum activation.

 Let the reference point, $x_{0}^{} = 0$, be at the oscillator's equilibrium point.
 The system's potential function is then $V(x) = m\,\omega_{N}^{\,2}\,x^{2}/2$, and two linearly independent solutions of Schr\"odinger's equation~\eqref{Schr eqn 1dof} are